Package 'eDNAjoint'

 multicore

 A logical value indicating whether to parallelize chains with multiple cores.
-Default is TRUE.
+Default is FALSE.

 initial_values